data-architect/simple-demo/README.md

-# simple-demo
+# simple-demo exmaple repository
-This is a simple repository for training
+This is a simple repository for training purposes